Kray twins: Jack "the Hat" McVitie

 Tony and Chris Lambrianou and Ronnie Bender helped clear up the evidence of this crime, and attempted to assist in the disposal of the body.
 With McVitie's corpse being too big to fit in the boot of the car, it was wrapped in an eiderdown and put in the back seat.
 Tony Lambrianou drove the car with the body and Chris Lambrianou and Bender followed behind.
-Crossing the Blackwall tunnel, Chris lost Tony's car and spent up to 15 minutes looking around Rotherhithe area.
+Crossing the Blackwall tunnel, Chris lost Tony's car and spent up to 15 minutes looking around Rotherhithe.
 They found Tony, outside St Mary's Church, where he had run out of fuel, McVitie's body still inside the car.
 The body was left in the car and the three gangsters returned home.
 Bender then went on to phone Charlie Kray informing them that it had been dealt with.
 When the Krays heard where they had left McVitie's corpse, the twins were livid and desperately phoned Foreman, who was then running a pub in Southwark, to see if he could dispose of the body.
 With dawn breaking, Foreman found the car, broke into it and drove the body to Newhaven where, with the help of a trawlerman, the body was bound with chicken wire and dumped in the English Channel.
 This event started turning many people against the Krays, and some were prepared to testify to Scotland Yard as to what had happened, fearing that what happened to McVitie could easily happen to them.